setms/book/docs/requirements/digest/specification.md

 Conceptually, each requirement is one record in a Requirements Development (RD) system.
 **Requirements Development tools** help eliciting requirements and judge whether they're well-written.
-For instance, they can scan for vague an ambiguous words.
+For instance, they can scan for vague and ambiguous words.
 RD tools offer different communication methods for stakeholders and some can convert text to diagrams.